fluencelabs/fRPC-Substrate/hacking_frpc.md

 ### API Keys

-Since fRPC works with existing RPC providers or even self-hosted nodes, you want at least three provider urls and, if necessary, API keys to *the* chain of your choice.
-Yes, multi-chain support is currently not supported but for you to implement.
+Since fRPC works with existing RPC providers, you want at least three provider urls/API keys to *the* chain of your choice.
+Yes, multi-chain support is currently not supported by fRPC but for you to implement.
 For Ethereum's Goerli testnet, for example:

 * Infura: https://goerli.infura.io/v3/<your key>
 * Alchemy: https://eth-goerli.g.alchemy.com/v2/<your key>